UofT-DSI/production/lessons/part_3/production_3_training.md

 + To handle class imbalance:

   - Choose the right performance metric.
-  - Data-level methods: change the data distribution to reduce imbalance.
+  - Data-level methods: change the data distribution to reduce the imbalance.
-  - Algorithm level methods: change learning method to make it more robust to class imbalance.
+  - Algorithm level methods: change the learning method to make it more robust to class imbalance.